Intentional Autumn Inspired Home Decor: My Simplistic Early Fall Entryway

 If you are looking to add some simple fall touches to your entry, here a few tips.

-Sometimes it’s tempting to feel like every surface needs a pumpkin, but I have found that there is so much beauty in the simple things.
+Sometimes it’s tempting to feel like every surface needs pumpkins, acorns or pinecones, but I have found that there is so much beauty in the simple things.
 When there is so much clutter, it can feel confusing and your eye won’t know where to look.
 One or two beautiful focal points is really all you need!

 2. Don’t rush the process